West Midlands (county): County creation

 In 1974, the Local Government Act 1972 came into effect, creating the metropolitan county of West Midlands.
 This area was based on the seven county boroughs and the other non-county boroughs and urban districts around the fringe of the conurbation.

 The new area consisted of seven new metropolitan boroughs, with Aldridge-Brownhills added to Walsall; Halesowen and Stourbridge to Dudley and Sutton Coldfield to Birmingham.
 A new borough of Sandwell was formed by the merger of West Bromwich and Warley.
 The actual designation of Warley itself was abolished and the three towns of Smethwick, Oldbury and Rowley Regis reinstated as component parts of Sandwell, although these areas formed the Warley postal district.
 Solihull took in much of the suburban fringe to the east of Birmingham, including the former villages of Chelmsley Wood and Castle Bromwich, also Birmingham Airport, and the area of countryside between Solihull and Coventry, whilst Coventry itself received only small changes and Wolverhampton was unaltered.

 This led to (apart from in the east, with Coventry and the Meriden Gap) quite a tightly defined metropolitan border, excluding such places as Burntwood, Bromsgrove, Cannock, Kidderminster, Lichfield and Wombourne which had been considered for inclusion in the West Midlands metropolitan area by the Redcliffe-Maud Report.
+Conversely, the inclusion of Coventry (which was not considered for inclusion by said report), was controversial - it does not form part of the main urban area, and other similarly sized and formed cities such as nearby Leicester were admitted to their respective counties as non-metropolitan districts in 1974.

 The 1974 reform created the West Midlands County Council that covered the entire area and dealt with strategic issues.
 A new West Midlands Police service was formed covering the entire area, with the West Midlands Constabulary and Birmingham City Police abolished, and also taking over responsibility from the county forces.

 West Midlands was also established as a new ceremonial county, with the offices of Lord Lieutenant and High Sheriff created.
 Its constituent components had previously been, for ceremonial purposes, under the equivalent offices of Warwickshire (Birmingham CB, Coventry CB, Solihull CB, Sutton Coldfield MB and Meriden RD), Staffordshire (Wolverhampton CB, Walsall CB, West Bromwich CB, Dudley CB and Aldridge-Brownhills UD) and Worcestershire (Warley CB, Stourbridge MB and Halesowen MB).